SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 > [!NOTE]
 > The color of the web part depends on the colors of the site.
 By default, web parts inherit the core colors from the site by dynamically referencing Office UI Fabric Core styles used in the site where the web part is hosted.

-Because you are still developing and testing your web part, there is no need to package and deploy your web part to SharePoint.
+Because you're still developing and testing your web part, there is no need to package and deploy your web part to SharePoint.

 ## Next steps

 Congratulations on getting your first Hello World web part running!

 Now that your web part is running, you can continue building out your Hello World web part in the next topic, [Connect your web part to SharePoint](./connect-to-sharepoint.md).
 You will use the same Hello World web part project and add the ability to interact with SharePoint List REST APIs.
-Notice that the `gulp serve` command is still running in your console window (or in Visual Studio Code if you are using that as editor).
+Notice that the **gulp serve** command is still running in your console window (or in Visual Studio Code if you're using that as editor).
 You can continue to let it run while you go to the next article.

-> [!NOTE]
-> If you find an issue in the documentation or in the SharePoint Framework, please report that to SharePoint engineering by using the [issue list at the sp-dev-docs repository](https://github.com/SharePoint/sp-dev-docs/issues) or by adding a comment to this article.
-Thanks for your input in advance.